Replace Text on Regular Expression In PDF File

 pdfDocument.Pages[1].Accept(textFragmentAbsorber);

-Step 4: Replace Text
+Step 5: Loop Through and Replace the Text

 {

-textFragment.Text = "New Phrase";
+textFragment.Text = "New Phrase"; // Replace with your new text

 textFragment.TextState.Font = FontRepository.FindFont("Verdana");